William Knapp Thorn

+Master of the Pau Hounds, William Knapp Thorn Jr.

 William Knapp Thorn, Jr. (April 10, 1848 – November 16, 1910) was an American champion polo player and the grandson of Commodore Cornelius Vanderbilt.
 Also, he was a hunter and horse-rider.
-He was one of the best-known sportsmen in the United States and France.
+He was one of the best-known sportsmen in the United States and France, master of the Pau Hounds and later chairman of the Pau Hunt kennel committee.

 Biography

 He was born in 1848 to William Knapp Thorn and Emily Almira Vanderbilt Thorn.
 Thorn received his LLB from Columbia Law School in 1870.

 Thorn participated in the 1886 International Polo Cup with teammates Foxhall Parker Keene and Thomas Hitchcock, Sr.

+Marie Prévotat (1870-1923) Photograph c.1913 Today's Pau Hunt Kennels, donated to the town of Pau in memory Thorn's cousin Alfred Torrance (1852-1887).
+Both were grandsons of Cornelius Vanderbilt.

-Thorn hunted at Pau, France beginning in 1887 along with his cousin Alfred Torrance, who had hunted there from 1882.
+Thorn hunted at Pau, France along with his cousin Alfred Torrance, who had hunted there from 1882.
 Thorn made Pau his primary residence after the deaths of his sister, Emma Sophia Thorn King Parrish, his cousin Alfred Torrance and his father - all between February and May 1887.
 It was at Pau that he raised his sister's orphaned children; Louise Thorn King Baring, Emilie Thorn King Post and Herbert Thorn King.
-Thorn's aunt, Sophia Johnson Vanderbilt Torrance also had a villa at Pau (now demolished).
-Mrs. Torrance donated the funds to build the Pau Hunt kennels, stables and lodging for the Pau Hunt whip in memory of her son Alfred.
+In memory of her son Alfred, Thorn's aunt, Sophia Johnson Vanderbilt Torrance donated the funds to purchase a farmhouse, where Thorn built the Pau Hunt kennels, stables and lodging for staff.
+Thorn paid for a phone line to be run between the kennels and the English Club - a distance of 8 miles (13 km).